Heinrich-Siu/Group-13-Inventory-Project/README.md

   ```
   Choose how to show your search result
   Input the number one by one in any sequence and input -1 when done or enter 11 to print All
-  *** E.g. Enter here: 1 2 5 4 -1 ***
+  *** E.g. Enter your choice here: 1 2 5 4 -1 ***
   Here are the options:
-  1. Index 2.Product Code 3.Name 4.Price 5.Stock Number
+  1. Index            2.Product Code           3.Name
+  4.Price             5.Stock Number           6.Stock Size
-  6.Stock Size 7.Number Of Sales Record 8.Number Of Restock Record 9.Manufacturer 10.Tax Amount 11.ALL
+  7.Number Of Sales Record                     8.Number Of Restock Record
+  9.Manufacturer      10.Tax Amount            11.ALL
-  Enter here:
+  Enter your choice here:
   ```
   These are the information that every commodity contains, you can choose specific kinds of information to show on the screen.
-After `Enter here`, you can input which kind of information to show.
+After `Enter your choice here`, you can input which kind of information to show.
 You can indicated the kinds of information you want by entering the corresponding number.
 Note: refer to function `1.
 Show all commodity`
   You should enter the corresponding number one by one and separate it with `space` or press `enter` after each entry.
   Finally enter one more `space` and then enter `-1` to indicate all kinds of information in question is inputed.